EXP-00/IBSchool_notes/Bounties.md

 - [ ] do math one page
 - [ ] do math one page
 - [ ] finish physics A.1 kinematics two
+- [ ] submit data sheet on managebac
+- [ ] do first two texts of chinese hw
+- [ ] do last page of chinese hw
 #### Chinese
 - [x] write new letters in the program
 - [ ] iterate once